 Step 6: Maintain Your Corporate Veil

-You will need to establish and maintain a corporate veil.
-What is the corporate veil?
-A corporate veil is a legal concept that the corporation is a legal entity separate from its members or shareholders.
+A corporate veil is a legal concept that the C corporation is a separate legal entity from its members or shareholders.
 This is the aspect of a corporation that provides personal liability protection for the members or shareholders of the corporation.

 Separate Business and Personal Assets